Marlene Sandoval: International

 In 2003, Sandoval scored a goal for Mexico in a Women's World Cup qualifier against Japan and won a bronze medal at the Pan American Games in the Dominican Republic.
 She also scored a goal with Mexico in a 5–1 win over Panama at the 2002 Gold Cup and competed for Mexico's U-19 squad at the Youth World Cup in Canada in the summer of 2002.

 Sandoval also competed for Mexico at the 2004 Summer Olympics in Athens, Greece, where she finished in 8th place with the Mexico women's national football team.
 She was also a member of Mexico's 2011 FIFA Women's World Cup squad.

 Overall, she has earned 85 caps and scored 5 goals with the Mexico national team.

 Club

-In 2012, Sandoval was signed by the Santa Clarita Blue Heat.
+In 2012, Sandoval was signed by the Santa Clarita Blue Heat of the now-defunct USL W-League.

 Portland Thorns FC

 In January 2013, Sandoval was included in a list of 55 players from the U.S., Canada, and Mexico national teams that were allocated to the eight teams in the new National Women's Soccer League.
 Sandoval was allocated to Portland Thorns FC, but was later removed by the Mexican Football Federation due to injury.